-Select an ETA & an ETD date and time for the port.

-(Additional data may be entered, but this is the minimum required.)

-Click [Save & Close].
-If you need to add more ports, then repeat the procedure.

-Once you add all the necessary ports, you can proceed to voyage approving.
-(How to approve voyage is described in: “How to approve a voyage?”)

-Instead of adding new ports, you may consider using the [Add ports from existing voyages] button to copy ports and their data from other voyages.
-(The functionality is described in: “How to copy port logs from other voyages?”)

 How to commence an approved voyage?

-Note: Only users with “Can Commence Voyage” right can perform this operation.
+Note: Only users with the “Can Commence Voyage” user right can perform this operation.

-Note2: You can commence only an approved voyage.
-One unit (ship) can have only one voyage commenced at a time.
-It may be necessary to complete the previous voyage before (available in the Current Voyage Log section). *How to complete a voyage is described in: “How to end a voyage?”
+Note2: You can only commence an approved voyage.
+One unit (ship) can only have one commenced voyage at a time.
+It is necessary to complete any current active voyages before being able to commence another voyage (available in the Current Voyage Log section). *How to complete a voyage is described in: “How to end a voyage?”

 Note3: Voyages can only be commenced on unit installations.

-Click [Unit]\[Ship]  [Voyage]
+Click [Voyage]  [Voyage] in the main menu.

 Double-click the desired voyage in the overview.